BioPandas/biopandas/docs/sources/CONTRIBUTING.md

 # How to Contribute

-I would be very happy about any kind of contributions that help to improve and extend the functionality of mlxtend.
+I would be very happy about any kind of contributions that help to improve and extend the functionality of biopandas.

 <br>
 <br>

 ### Quick contributor checklist

-- [ ]  Open a new "issue" on GitHub to discuss the new feature / bugfix
+- [ ]  Open a new "issue" on GitHub to discuss the new feature / bug fix
 - [ ]  Create and checkout a new topic branch
 - [ ]  Implement new feature or apply bugfix
 - [ ]  Add appropriate unit test functions